 Place pulp in a pan, add nutmeg, chilli powder, mustard powder, bring to boil and boil briskly.

 When it begins to thicken (may take up to 30-40 minutes), add vinegar and 1/3rd sugar.
 Continue cooking until ketchup consistency is reached.

 Add salt and remaining 2/3rd sugar.
 Salt and sugar cause discolouration.
 That is why they are added (except 1/3 sugar) towards the end.

-Taste and adjust sugar, salt and chillies.
+Taste and adjust sugar, salt and chillies to suit your taste.

 Pour while still hot into heated sterile jars/bottles and seal them.

 Allow to cool completely.
 Label and store in a dark place, like a cupboard.